 Domestic drug market

 The only drug produced in Ireland is cannabis.
 However, the market is constantly changing; pre-precursors such as alpha-phenylacetoacetonitrile (APAAN) and benzyl cyanide, and precursors such as piperonyl methyl ketone (PMK) and benzyl methyl ketone (BMK), have been detected in Ireland in the past number of years.
 Synthetic drugs are not produced in Ireland, nor are general illegal drugs tableted here.
 Ireland is viewed as an end source, not a transit country.
 Its long coastline acts as a route for drugs to be brought into the United Kingdom (UK) and the rest of Europe.
-In 2022, law enforcement operations on the island of Ireland carried out by the Revenue Commissioners and An Garda Síochána (AGS) indicated that illegal drugs brought into Ireland originated in areas such as Europe (France Germany, Hungary, Lithuania, the Netherlands, Portugal, Spain, Switzerland); Southeast Asia (Thailand), South Africa; the United Kingdom; the United States of America (USA); and Canada.
-The main modes of transport were by freight via Rosslare Europort and Dublin and Cork Port, by plane via Dublin and Shannon airports, or via the postal system.
+In 2024, law enforcement operations on the island of Ireland carried out by the Revenue and An Garda Síochána (AGS) indicated that illegal drugs brought into Ireland originated in areas such as Europe (Belgium, Croatia, France, Germany, the Netherlands, Poland, Portugal, Spain), Asia (India, Hong Kong, Thailand), South Africa; the United Kingdom, the United States of America (USA); and Canada.
+The main modes of transport were by freight via Rosslare Europort, Cork and Dublin Port, by plane via Dublin, Cork and Shannon airports, or via the postal system.

 National drug law offences

 Information regarding Ireland’s drug law offences comes from the Courts Service, the Irish Prison Service (IPS), and AGS data via the Central Statistics Office (CSO).
 Data provided by the Courts Service refer to the total number of drug offences and are not differentiated by drug type.
-However, AGS data, which differentiate by drug offence type, indicate that the total number of drug offences detected decreased by 14% between 2021 and 2022.
-By type of drug offence for the supply offences, incidents for importation of drugs increased by 57% between 2021 and 2022 and incidents for cultivation or manufacture decreased by 45%.
-For possession offences, there were decreases in possession of drugs for sale or supply (-14%) and in possession of drugs for personal use (-12%) between 2021 and 2022.
+However, AGS data, which differentiate by drug offence type, indicate that the total number of drug offences recorded in 2024 (16 121) was lower than 2023 (17 243).
+By type of drug offence for the supply offences, between 2023 and 2024, incidents for importation of drugs increased by 59% and incidents for cultivation or manufacture decreased by 10%.
+For possession offences, between 2023 and 2024, decreases were evident for both possession of drugs for sale or supply (10%) and possession of drugs for personal use (7%).

 Key drug supply reduction activities